 Part Sculpture - Part Function with Jerilyn Virden

 Want to make beautiful functional pots that could also be described as sculpture for the tabletop?
-In Part Sculpture - Part Function: Handbuilding Graceful Minimalist Forms, Jerilyn Virden shares her techniques for creating functional pots with a sculptural bent.
-If you’ve been wanting to explore a more sculptural approach to functional pottery, Jerilyn is the perfect teacher!
+In Part Sculpture–Part Function: Handbuilding Graceful Minimalist Forms, Jerilyn Virden shares...(Scroll down for more.)

 Runtime: 2 hours 15 minutes

 Purchased downloads are available to download for three days.
 Video files are compatible with Quicktime Player, Windows Media Player, and most other current video players.
 They are delivered as zip files containing the video files, and they require a broadband Internet connection to download (at 4 Mbps, this file can take 30–45 minutes to download.).
 Do not attempt with a dial-up connection.